emmajanedrews/base-template/_posts/2017-10-13-how-the-wilstein-team-uses-leverage.md

 ---

 **After I met with Doug and Ron, I decided to sit down with the real heart of the organization: the admin team.
-Jennifer Lee and Lynette Thorn play very important roles on the Wilstein Team, and they took time out of their busy days to answer a few of my questions.**
+Jennifer Lee and Lynette Thorn play very important roles on The Wilstein Team, and they took time out of their busy days to answer a few of my questions.**

 **Jen, I understand that you’ve been with Ron for 12 years as client care and transaction manager.
 What does that involve?**